recart/career/test-assignments/infrastructure-engineer-assignment.md

 Your task is to create a request caching solution by implementing an Nginx module in Lua, without using the built-in request cache of Nginx.
 It should only work for GET requests.
 Use Redis as storage.

+#### Extras

-An ideal solution would have a few basic tests to cover the functionality.
+- An ideal solution would have a few basic tests to cover the functionality.

-We also love to see things in action, so ideally we could spin up and start the whole thing with docker-compose.
+- We love to see things in action, so ideally we could spin up and start the whole thing with docker-compose.

+#### Hints

-You can use http://httpstat.us/ as a fake API.
+- You can use http://httpstat.us/ as a fake API
+- You can use OpenResty if you want

 ---